Zagrios/bs-manager/docs/wiki/Home.md

 - Fork the project
 - Add/Edit `.md` files in the `docs/wiki/` folder
 - Create a Pull Request
-- Once the PR is merged, it will be present in the repository's wiki
+- Once the PR is merged (after review), it will be present in the repository's wiki